imjoy-team/ImJoy/README.md

 * `requirements` (**for python plugins only**) the pip packages which will be installed before running the plugin, package names or github links are both supported.
 * `cmd` (**for python plugins only**) the command used to run the plugin, by default, it will run `python`, sometimes it can be something like `python3` or `python27` etc.
 * `dependencies` names of other imjoy plugins which the current one depend on.
 They will be installed automatically during installation.
-## The `<docs>` tag
-Used to contain documentation for the plugin, it need to be written in markdown language.

 ## The `<script>` tag